-If the content is purchased from a sponsor registered with NASBA on the National Registry of CPE Sponsors, then the CPE program sponsor must maintain the author/developer and content reviewer documentation from that sponsor to satisfy the content development requirements of the Standards.
+• If the content is purchased from a sponsor registered with NASBA on the National Registry of CPE Sponsors, then the CPE program sponsor that issues the certificate of completion under its name must maintain the author/developer and content reviewer documentation from that sponsor to satisfy the content development requirements of the Standards.
 The documentation should be maintained as prescribed in Standard No. 24.